Skip to contents

 Examples

-# bounding box of Germany
+# Convert the bounding box for Germany.

 bbox_GER <- c(5.86631529, 47.27011137, 15.04193189, 55.09916098)